gk199/MonteCarlo_PrivateProduction/LLP_TDC/README.md

 ## Production Campaign and Setup Commands
 The production campaign for the [HTo2LongLivedTo4b](https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset+dataset%3D%2FHTo2LongLivedTo4b*%2F*%2F*) dataset is [here](https://cms-pdmv.cern.ch/mcm/requests?prepid=TSG-Run3Winter20DRPremixMiniAOD-00056&page=0&shown=127).
 From this, select GEN-SIM (first link in chain) or DIGI (second link in chain) and click through "Action" and "Get Test Command" (3rd picture option).
 This will give the full executable scripts to run.
 For example, the [GEN-SIM script](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/HCA-Run3Winter20GS-00035) and the [DIGI script](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/HCA-Run3Winter20DRPremixMiniAOD-00010) are here.

+## Generator Fragments
+Generator fragments for the Higgs to 2 LLP to 4 b-quark are taken from the [official production](https://docs.google.com/spreadsheets/d/1D86SiuXDJBG0q_ObOuCRaCJA8EGp-lbjduKBwNYcz1I/edit#gid=0) request, with specific fragments saved in a [Dropbox](https://www.dropbox.com/sh/9qdwdkplf8kls5j/AAB88P-2_b7om0EUaQHcJYeXa?dl=0&lst=).
+These fragments were then copied to `CMSSW_11_2_0/src/Configuration/GenProduction/python/` and used to produce the python config file that is run with cmsRun (step 0).

+For the neutrino gun (used to evaluate rates), the GEN-SIM of the official production was saved, linked [here](https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset%3D%2FRelValNuGun%2FCMSSW_11_2*%2F*).
+This will need to be re-processed through the digitization step with the fixed TDC simulation.

 ### Modifications to Scripts
 For conditions, use
 ```